brandonmain/russian-troll/README.md

 # russian-troll
 ### What is a russian-troll?
-A russian troll is a bot that will post to Twitter via a command from the command and control server.
+A russian troll is a bot that will post to a victim's social media account.
 ### How does it work?
-This program works like many other botnets by infecting a host machine to become a zombie that is controlled by the command and control server.
-The infected host will then become a russian-troll by leveraging the Twitter API to create a twitter account from the host machine and using this new account to post to Twitter.
+This program will attempt to hijack a chosen victim's social media account and then post a message from their account, as if they were the one to post it.